Continued from Tell Me What You Came Here For.

-“Like I had mentioned, Kevin will take excellent care of you.
+“As I had mentioned, Kevin will take excellent care of you.
 He comes highly recommended.
 You will be taken wonderful care of.
 Have fun!”
 Genevieve explained to this medium-build woman who refuses to utter a word since they walked up to me.
 She left us with a concerned expression and a smile that didn’t quite reach her amber eyes.

 The woman intently watched Genevieve leave for a moment, turned to me, and said,

 “Well, Kevin, I’m sure you live up to the name they called you here.”
 Oh, what name?
 I wondered.
 “I’ll feel more comfortable once we’re upstairs and away from prying eyes and ears.”
-Oh, so she do talk.
+Oh, so she does talk.

 “Would you like a drink now or prefer to have one in my room?”
 I asked the woman, noting how she kept watched on Genevieve from the corner of her left eye.
 There was a passing glint that nearly nerved me as if she detested Genevieve for something I couldn’t quite place my finger on.

 “Oh sure, in your room.
 Thanks for asking.”
-She blinked, and started walking towards the stairwell.
+She blinked and started walking towards the stairwell.
 I grabbed her bags and lead the way.

 In my room, she glances around at the decor.
 Hues of reds and beige colors filled the room with an ambiance of romance and warmth; even so, with an overall cozy feeling.